-According to the Australian Veterinary Journal, psittacine beak and feather disease is a virus characterized by deformities and irregularities in parrots’ beaks.
+According to the Australian Veterinary Journal, psittacine beak and feather disease is characterized by deformities and irregularities in parrots’ beaks.

 If the parrot’s very young, its beak isn’t strong enough to withstand blunt trauma, so it’s more likely to break.
 The good news is that young parrots can regrow broken beaks relatively quickly.

-- Flying accidents
+- Flying accidents (windows and ceiling fans)

 - Biting the bars of the cage